-- All actions that are open capable support open TIFO for inbound, outbound, or both depending on the action - Open Transport Stream is only supported for IPTV Flip and Flip actions outbound - Open Program Stream is only supported for Flip actions outbound - Flip actions only support PCM audio for inbound
+- All actions that are Open-capable support open TIFO for inbound, outbound, or both depending on the action - Open Transport Stream is only supported for IPTV Flip and Flip actions outbound - Open Program Stream is only supported for Flip actions outbound - Flip actions only support PCM audio for inbound

-Choosing an appropriate file wrapper greatly enhances the speed of execution for an Open Workflow.
-The Telestream Intermediary Format (TIFO) offers a good choice for file wrapping as it supports Open Workflows and all codecs.
-When you are capturing live content from a Telestream Pipeline HD Dual or the Lightspeed LiveCapture server, the media can be a TIFO wrapped file that can immediately be consumed by a Vantage Open Workflow for extremely fast live content deployment.
+Choosing an appropriate file wrapper greatly enhances the speed of execution for an open workflow.
+The Telestream Intermediary Format (TIFO) offers a good choice for file wrapping as it supports open workflows and all codecs.
+When you are capturing live content from a Telestream Pipeline HD Dual or the Lightspeed LiveCapture server, the media can be a TIFO wrapped file that can immediately be consumed by an open workflow for extremely fast live content deployment.